Torayee/GF1-intro/assignments/README.md

 This course focus more on the "how to learn" than the "how to do" part of the education.
 Every assignment is linked to a specific process or procedure that a webdeveloper use everyday both as a students and after graduation.

 The assignments should be completed in following order:
-* Installation and configuring - 3 lessons
+* Installation and configuring (see above)- 3 lessons
 * debugSyntax - 1 lessons
 * readingDocs - 1-2 lessons
 * followTutorial - 8-11 lessons